 Mostafa Ghafouri Moghaddam, Ph.D.

-I am graduated from the Department Plant of Protection at the University of Zabol, Iran and a new member of the website.
+I am graduated from the Department Plant of Protection at the University of Zabol, Iran.
 My research focus is on the taxonomy of parasitic wasps, with special emphasis on subfamily Microgastrinae (Hymenoptera, Braconidae).
 I am particularly interested in examining parasitoid diversity.
 The geographical focus has been notably on the Palearctic, and adjoining parts of the Afrotropical and Oriental Regions.
 Another focus is on the taxonomy of selected interesting parasitic wasps which are poorly known.
 As a conceptual framework of my empirical studies, I try to incorporate insect collections with new data acquisition and methods in much of my research.
 To see a list of the research publications, click here.

 Anyone interested in these fascinating parasitoid wasps is welcome to register and join the efforts to improve the amount and quality of data presented here!